min2ha/ukwa-site/content/target/67165/index.en.md

   "start_date": "2018-06-13T09:00:00Z"
 }

-# All Wales Artificial Limb and Appliance Service

 The Artificial Limb and Appliance Service offers services to people in Wales who have a permanent or long-term impairment and is a collaboration between three Health Boards and is commissioned via Welsh Health Specialised Services Committee (WHSSC).
 There are three ALAC's in Wales - Cardiff, Swansea and Wrexham.